Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Rebecca English covered £8,200 spending breach allegations against Labour Students exceeding £5,000 cap, triggering audit.
 James Carter reported hustings chaos when Conservative walkout followed Sharma’s “Tory austerity killed students” claim.

-Carter attributed to returning officer Rachel Dean“no violations; passion expected”.
+Carter attributed to returning officer Rachel Dean: “no violations; passion expected”.

 Vasquez exposed anonymous “Oxford Leaks” site publishing Sharma’s medical records, condemned universally.
 Furness detailed gender-critical sticker scandal defacing Liang posters, yielding hate crime report.

-Morris quoted outgoing sabb Lucas Chen“ugliest campaign since 2021—but democracy endured”.
+Morris quoted outgoing sabb Lucas Chen: “ugliest campaign since 2021—but democracy endured”.

 How close ran the pivotal NUS disaffiliation referendum?